 Malicious websites are constantly being created.
 Google reports that since July 2013, 113,132 new phishing websites have been created and it is businesses that are being targeted.
 TitanHQ now adds over 60,000 new malware-spreading websites to its blocklists every single day.

-Companies that fail to block these web-borne threats face a high risk of their computers and networks being infected with malware.
+Companies that fail to block these web-based threats face a high risk of their computers and networks being infected with malware.
 Figures from IDC show that 30% of companies employing more than 500 staff have experienced malware infections as a result of end users surfing the Internet.

 New Threats are Constantly Being Developed